jfvilas/react-file-manager/frontend/README.md

   traversal.
 - **Toolbar & Context Menu**: Access all common actions (upload, download, delete, copy, move, rename, etc.) via the toolbar or right-click for the same options in the context menu.
+- **Context cutomization**: Add your specific *icons* and *actions* for your unique object types.
+They will be shown when needed and added to context menus.
 - **Multi-Selection**: Select multiple files and folders at once to perform bulk actions like delete, copy, move, or download.
 - **Keyboard Shortcuts**: Quickly perform file operations like copy, paste, delete, and more using intuitive keyboard shortcuts.
 - **Drag-and-Drop**: Move selected files and folders by dragging them to the desired directory, making file organization effortless.
-- **Context cutomization**: Add your specific use-case icons and actions for your unique object types.
+- **Search**: the navigation pane includes a search feature for filtering files on current directory.
+- **Status bar**: the navigation pane includes a status bar where info about curren folder and info abour current selection is shown.

 ## 🚀 Installation